didier13150/manageCA/README.md

 -c       config file
 -p       PKI path ( where the CA will be created )
 -n       Name of th CA
+-r       Regenerate CRL only. -n option is mandatory.

 Menu
 ----